 Build support for your marketing activity

 Like winning an election in politics, building support is critical.
 Making sure the board sign off the budget.
-Making sure the operational teams will support you with the right expertise at the right time.
-And making sure the sales team are pumped up to sell the plan in to customers.
+Making sure operations can make your new product.
+And making sure the sales team are pumped enough to sell the plan to customers.

 In our experience, the people who make it to the “top” in marketing, aren’t the ones with the best marketing knowledge.
 They’re the ones who are best at politics.
-They know how to build confidence in others that they are the best people to lead the marketing team.
-And this comes more down to politics than it does marketing.
+They know how to build confidence they’re the best people to lead the marketing team.
+And this is more politics than it is marketing.

 Think about it.

 So, many of the people who make it to the top in marketing do so, based on their reputation and image.
-And this won’t always be based on marketing expertise.
+Not their marketing expertise.